ssrg-vt/hermitux/README.md

 sudo apt install binutils-hermit newlib-hermit pte-hermit gcc-hermit \
 	libomp-hermit libhermit
 ```
-  - You may also need to install a recent version of libmpfr to use the hermit
+  - For Debian 9 abd Ubuntu 16.04, you may also need to install a recent
-	toolchain on debian 9:
+  version of libmpfr to use the hermit toolchain:

 ```
 wget https://www.mpfr.org/mpfr-current/mpfr-4.0.2.tar.bz2